Making The Most Out Of Having AvPD.

 One of the biggest things I’ve learned is this: you don’t have to live according to anyone else’s social blueprint.
 You just need to pay attention to what works – and what doesn’t – and make adjustments from there.
 The difficulty is finding what works for you but with trial and error, you will know.

 And if you want to work on your social fears, you can.
 Talk to one new person.
 Try something small.
-But it’s also okay if you don’t.
-Sometimes the bravest thing isn’t pushing yourself harder, it’s accepting what doesn’t work and being done with it.
+But sometimes the bravest thing isn’t pushing yourself harder, it’s accepting what doesn’t work and being done with it.

 Making The Most Out Of AvPD: Not A Slogan, But A Strategy